The Best Flat Pedals for Mountain Biking

-Further, if you're performing freestyle tricks that involve taking your feet off the pedals, it's very difficult to reengage your feet onto pedals that spin freely when not weighted.
+Further, if you're performing freestyle tricks that involve taking your feet off the pedals, it's challenging to re-engage your feet onto pedals that spin freely when not weighted.
 Coming down on a pedal that is oriented vertically can be extremely dangerous.
-In essence, we preferred pedals that have smooth motion and spin at a moderate rate; ones where simply unweighting the pedal doesn't send them into a frenzy.
-Knowing that your pedals are properly oriented when your foot wants to find its home on the platform is reassuring and much safer.
+In essence, we preferred pedals that have smooth motion and spin at a moderate rate; ones where unweighting the pedal doesn't send them into a frenzy.
+Knowing that your pedals are correctly oriented when your foot wants to find its home on the platform is reassuring and much safer.
 Alas, the smoothest pedal from a mechanical quality standpoint in the test was easily the Blackspire Robusto.
-The sealed bearings and proprietary KY bushings made the pedal feel frictionless as it spun around the nickel plated chromoly axle.
+The sealed bearings and proprietary KY bushings made the pedal feel frictionless as it spun around the nickel plated Chromoly axle.

 A lot of the guys crushing enduro races are coming from a more downhill oriented background.
 Forced to pedal uphill now, they are looking for ways to shave grams.
 The Blackspire Robustos were the heaviest pedals in this test at 505 grams.